Moving to a New State: Guide, Checklists and Tips

 5. Time to throw out the non-essentials

-This is very important especially when your new home is smaller than the previous.
+This is very important especially when your new home is smaller than the previous one.
 Decide whether those items that are not being used or not used often are to be discarded or given out to charity.
 This helps you to de-clutter and pack only things that will be essential.
 You’d always have another opportunity to get a new one.

 6. Map out a strategic parking plan